 - a.
-Sports Clubs must be approved and recognized by the Athletic Committee of the Shippensburg University Athletic Department.
+Club Sports must be approved and recognized by the Athletic Committee of the Shippensburg University Athletic Department.
 The charter must be approved by the SGAC of the Student Association.
-The SGA must give final approval for a sports club to be officially recognized. - b.
-Club Sports must follow all of the guidelines in the Club Sports Handbook and have completed all of the Club Sport Compliance Documents as stated in the Club Sports Handbook, SGAC Guidelines, or any forms distributed by the Department of Recreation and Wellness, the SGA Vice President of Finance, or the SUSSI Executive Director. - c.
-All members of sports clubs must have their Club Sport Release and Indemnity Agreement filled out, providing evidence of medical insurance coverage to the Department of Recreation and Wellness) each academic year through the Ship Link portal. - d.
-Any additional funding request, including Post Season Tournaments, must be submitted to the Department of Recreation and Wellness for review with recommendations made, forwarded to the Budget and Finance Committee.
-Approval from the Department of Recreation and Wellness is required on all Post Season Tournament requests.
+The SGA must give final approval for a club sport to be officially recognized. - b.
+Club Sports must follow all of the guidelines in the Club Sports Handbook and have completed all of the Club Sport Compliance Documents as stated in the Club Sports Handbook, SGAC Guidelines, or any forms distributed by the Department of Recreation, the SGA Vice President of Finance, or the SUSSI Executive Director. - c.
+All members of a club sport must have a Club Sport Release and Indemnity Agreement, providing evidence of medical insurance coverage, completed and approved by the Department of each academic year through the Ship Link portal. - d.
+Any additional funding request, including Post Season Tournaments, must be submitted to the Department of Recreation for review with recommendations made, forwarded to the Budget and Finance Committee.
+Approval from the Department of Recreation is required on all Post Season Tournament requests.

 e.
-Sports Club Line Item Funding
+Club Sport Line Item Funding

 - i.
-Permissible Operating Budget line items funded are the following: Supplies and Equipment (normal expendable items lasting only one season: balls, pucks, etc.), Officials, League Dues, Entry Fees.
-No funding shall be provided for meals, lodging, general travel, transportation, medical needs or club advisors or staff in their operating budgets.
-Operating budgets must be approved by the Department of Recreation and Wellness prior to being submitted to Budget and Finance. - ii.
-All funding requests for Club Sports, including Capital Budget Funding, Additional Allocations, and any expense requests must be approved by the Department of Recreation and Wellness, or their liaisons as approved by the SUSSI Executive Director, before being submitted to the SUSSI Fiscal Office for reimbursement or to the Budget and Finance committee as necessary. - iii.
+Permissible Operating Budget line items funded are the following: Supplies and Equipment (normal expendable items lasting only one season: balls, pucks, etc.), Officials, and contracted support (EMS or external athletic trainers), League Dues, Entry Fees.
+No funding shall be provided for meals, lodging, general travel, transportation, medical needs for club advisors/staff/volunteer coaches in their operating budgets.
+Operating budgets must be approved by the Department of Recreation prior to being submitted to Budget and Finance. - ii.
+All funding requests for Club Sports, including Capital Budget Funding, Additional Allocations, and any expense requests must be approved by the Department of Recreation or their liaisons as approved by the SUSSI Executive Director, before being submitted to the SUSSI Fiscal Office for reimbursement or to the Budget and Finance committee as necessary. - iii.
 Capital Budget Funding One time, Long term supplies/equipment purchases are considered capital budget items that must be submitted alongside each year's annual operating budget, to be turned into the Department of Recreation and Wellness at season's end.
 Funding for such items are at the discretion of the Department of Recreation and Wellness, the Budget & Finance Committee, and SGA. - iv.
-Post Season Tournament funding requests must be reviewed by the Department of Recreation and Wellness before approaching the Budget & Finance Committee.
+Post Season Tournament funding requests must be reviewed by the Department of before approaching the Budget & Finance Committee.
 Funding may be provided for meals, lodging, entry fees and public transportation.
-Sports clubs may be denied funding if more than one penalty is imposed on the club during the regular season.
-Organizations must submit to the SGA Vice President of Finance and the Department of Recreation and Wellness the results of the tournament. - v.
-Expenditure Requests-Any expenditure request form requires a signature of approval from the Department of Recreation and Wellness prior to submitting the form to SUSSI.
-Supplies and equipment purchased must be turned into the Department of Recreation and Wellness at season's end. - 5.
-Shippensburg University Student Services Incorporated (SUSSI), SA, and SU Operations a.
-All general budgets needed for the operation of the Student Association and SUSSI shall be categorized here. - b.
-Specific Budgets Shall Include:
+Funding may be denied if more than one penalty is imposed on the club during the regular season.
+Refer to the Club Sports Handbook for penalty structure..
+Organizations must submit to the SGA Vice President of Finance and the Department of Recreation the results of the tournament. - v.
+Expenditure Requests-Any expenditure request form requires a signature of approval from the Department of Recreation prior to submitting the form to SUSSI.
+Supplies and equipment purchased must be turned into the Department of Recreation for inventory and storage prior to the end of the current academic year.